 During the period of the MDGs, a UN General Assembly resolution recognised human rights to water and sanitation; which was followed by an affirmation by the Human Rights Council (HRC) that the rights to water and sanitation derive from the right to life and the right to human dignity, as well as "from the right to an adequate standard of living and ... the right to the highest attainable standard of physical and mental health."
-This creates clear and substantive obligations on states to respect and promote the right to sanitation. developing countries to Having made these strides, the all states; it is a global question arises whether the SDG responsibility that needs on water and sanitation, SDG 6, will to be taken up by both advance the gains made so far.
+This creates clear and substantive obligations on states to respect and promote the right to sanitation.
+Having made these strides, the question arises whether the SDG on water and sanitation, SDG 6, will advance the gains made so far.

-actors."
 We have seen some significant differences between the MDGs and SDG 6 that provide grounds for optimism.
 Under the MDGs, the water and sanitation target was framed rather simplistically: to "halve, by 2015, the proportion of people without sustainable access to safe drinking water and basic sanitation".
 The target did not require an assessment of which sectors of a population would gain access.
 Furthermore, the MDGs focused mainly on poverty and health: environmental concerns were underemphasised.